Xun Xian: Northern expeditions

 Xun Xian accompanied Yin Hao in his northern expedition in 352 together with Xie Shang.
 The warlord Zhang Yu (張遇) had originally surrendered Xuchang to Jin, but as Xie Shang failed to win him over, so Zhang Yu seized back the city and also took Luoyang.
 Yin Hao withdrew and had Xun Xian defend Huaiyin.
 Following this campaign, Xun Xian became Chief of military affairs in Qingzhou and acting Inspector of Yanzhou.

 In 356, the Duan Kan's state of Qi was on the verge of collapse by Former Yan forces.
 Duan Kan called Jin for aid, so the court sent Xun Xian to rescue him.
 Xun Xian camped at Langye, where he refused to advance as he feared the Yan forces' strength.
 He attacked the Yan general, Wang Teng at (王騰) Yangdu (陽都, in present-day Linyi, Shandong), where he captured and executed him.
 After Duan Kan had been defeated, Xun Xian withdrew back to Xiapi, leaving behind his generals to defend the borders.
 When Yan general Murong Lan (慕容蘭) camped at Biancheng (汴城, in modern Kaifeng, Henan), Xun Xian routed and killed him.

-In 358, Xun Xian grew ill, so he had Chi Tan (郗曇) to serve as his director of the Army.
+In 358, Xun Xian grew ill, so he had Chi Tan (郗曇; son of Xi Jian) to serve as his director of the Army.
 The same year, Yan once again provoked him by camping Jia Jian at Shanshi (山茌, in modern Changqing District, Shandong).
 Xun Xian immediately led out his troops to fight and, Jia Jian found himself greatly outnumbering him.
 In spite of this, Jia charged out with all 700 of his men to attack rather than defend, killing many of Xun's soldiers.
 Xun Xian was only able to get the upper hand after surrounding his entire city, and later managed to seize him following days of intense battle.
 Xun Xian offered him to go back to Jin, but Jia Jian refused.
 After persuading him numerous time, Jia Jian insulted him, thus angering Xun Xian.
 Xun Xian had him tied up and exposed to the rain.
 Days later, Jia Jian died.
 Xun Xian did not hold Shanshi for long, as Yue Ming (悅明) defeated him and retook the city for Yan.

 Death

 After failing to secure Shanshi, Xun Xian's illness grew worse.
 The court recalled him and had his positions given to Chi Tan.
-Xun Xian died the following year at the young age of 38.
-He was posthumously appointed General of Agile Cavalry and his death and that of Wang Qia were lamented by Emperor Mu of Jin.
+Xun Xian died the following year at the young age of 38 (by East Asian reckoning).
+He was posthumously appointed General of Agile Cavalry; his death and that of Wang Qia's were lamented by Emperor Mu of Jin.